GuyotDavid/Zoo-website/README.md

  Webdev assignment 1

 This is my zoo assignment.

-Currently have no index and 0/4 animals
+Currently have no index and 0/4 animals.

 Just testing things